Norman Van Aken

 Norman Van Aken has been described as ‘legendary, visionary and a trailblazer’ as well as ‘the culinary Titan of Florida.’
 He is “the founding father of New World Cuisine,” a celebration of Latin, Caribbean, Asian, African and American flavors.
 He is also known internationally for introducing the concept of “Fusion” to the culinary world.

 He is an internationally acclaimed author.
-His newest book is a memoir titled, “No Experience Necessary… The Culinary Odyssey of Chef Norman Van Aken”, (Taylor Trade Publishing).
+His memoir titled, “No Experience Necessary… The Culinary Odyssey of Chef Norman Van Aken.”
 The book has been praised by many including Thomas Keller, Mario Batali, Emeril Lagasse, Jeremiah Tower, Wolfgang Puck and the late, great Charlie Trotter.
 The book was also nominated for the prestigious IACP/Julia Child Award.

-Norman Van Aken has published five cookbooks: Feast of Sunlight 1988, The Exotic Fruit Book 1995, Norman’s New World Cuisine 1997, New World Kitchen 2003 and My Key West Kitchen 2012, (with Justin Van Aken)
+Norman Van Aken has published five cookbooks and one memoir: Feast of Sunlight 1988, The Exotic Fruit Book 1995, Norman’s New World Cuisine 1997, New World Kitchen 2003 and My Key West Kitchen 2012, (with Justin Van Aken), No Experience Necessary, The Culinary Odyssey of Chef Norman Van Aken, 2013.
+His next book is scheduled for 2016 and will be titled, My Florida Kitchen (with Janet Van Aken).

 “Before the celebrity chef craze and before the start of Food Network, Norman Van Aken was starting a revolution.
 He was doing something unheard of at the time, taking local ethnic flavors, merging them together at restaurants where he worked.”